dakshj48/8D-Audio-Converter/README.md

 Written in Python 3.

-To run this application, use the command "python server.py" on a terminal and then visit "<a href="http://localhost:5000/" target="_blank">localhost:5000/</a>."
+To run this application, use the command "python server.py" on a terminal and then visit "http://localhost:5000/"